lubuntu-team/lubuntu-update/README.md

 Copyright (c) 2023-2024 Lubuntu Contributors.
 Licensed under the GNU General Public License version 2, or (at your option) any later version.

-Build dependencies are Qt 5.15 and cmake, runtime dependencies are apt, apt-get, and diff.
+Build dependencies are Qt 5.15 and cmake, runtime dependencies are apt, apt-get, curl, and diff.

 To build: